BioplatformsAustralia/bpaotu/README.md

 Clean up query and include contextual info

+Perhaps swap to the graph query rather tha spatial query, since it is faster Could maybe even just put the MDS plots on the graph page??
+Start without the map

+Why does the spatial query need to even be used?
+Why not just use the raw lat long components and if there are multiple samples for the same location, then collate them in the response, or after

 - want to incorporate info from the interactive graph modal
 - also will want spatial info for a responsive map

-Provide warning / prevent operations with too many samples
+Provide warning / prevent operations with too many samples - or fix query, might not need with graph data

 Click on points is currently messing wth the zoom